 Many moms and dads enter a divorce feeling as if they have been victimized.
 They blame themselves and the ex-spouse, and in many cases, that is all they think about during the course of the divorce.
+It can turn into a really tense, emotional situation that may even cause a parent to reach out to someone like this Family Law Attorney AZ to help them get through it with as clear a head as possible.
 While putting your kids first does not mean that you are minimizing the damage done during a divorce, it does mean that you will be the one taking responsibility for everything that happens.

 This includes the decision-making during a divorce, the parenting plan and the final arrangements.
 You will probably be the one who might need the help of a family lawyer like Jennifer Croker to deal with the custody issues.
 Moreover, you will also be the one who will have to be the primary caregiver of your children, unless your ex-spouse takes a leave of absence.

 One way that you can help your kids through a divorce is to create as many alternative routines as possible for their time away from you and from the kids.
 In fact, by establishing regular routines your kids will become accustomed to and will be less likely to feel left out.
 This can be especially important for older kids who may feel displaced after the divorce.
 A weekly sit down with them at their new location can give them a safe place to express their feelings of confusion and grief.